arkency/posts/posts/2018-02-11-testing-react-dot-js-components-with-jest-in-rails-plus-webpacker-plus-webpack-environment.md

 newsletter: :arkency_form
 ---

 Around a month ago, I worked on a task, which required a more dynamic frontend behavior.
-It worked on a component with 2 selects and 2 date pickers and depending on what was selected where the other pickers or select inputs had to be updated based on some relatively simple business rules.
+I worked on a component with 2 selects and 2 date pickers and depending on what was selected where the other pickers or select inputs had to be updated based on some relatively simple business rules.
 I decided to implement it using React.js and it was fun and pretty straight-forward to finish it.
 Also, working with http://airbnb.io/react-dates/ turned out to be a very pleasureful experience.
 But that's not what this post is about.

 <!-- more -->

 I wanted to test my component.
 The integration between Rails asset pipeline (which you can find in almost all legacy Rails apps) and Webpack (which is what anyone wants to use nowadays) is called [Webpacker](https://github.com/rails/webpacker).
 Thanks to it you can organize, manage, compile your new JavaScript code with Webpack and have it nicely integrated into whole Rails app deployment process.
-For testing I wanted to use Jest, which I prefer more than its alternatives.
+For testing, I wanted to use Jest, which I prefer more than its alternatives.

 There are [already guides on how to achieve that](https://medium.com/@kylefox/how-to-setup-javascript-testing-in-rails-5-1-with-webpacker-and-jest-ef7130a4c08e) and that's what I started with.
 But it was not good enough for me to end up with a working solution.
 I had to do much more manual work and googling than I expected.
 So I decided to document the process hoping that it will make other people's life a bit easier.